aidenkoog/awesome-til-today-i-learned/README.md

-## interview question, answers and keywords
+## Software interview questions, answers and Computer science knowledge

 A collection of documents that summarize expected interview questions and answers